jdh4/tensorflow_performance/README.md

 tf.config.threading.set_intra_op_parallelism_threads(n)
 ```

-The execution time was found to largely insensitive to the values of `m` and `n`.
+The execution time was found to be largely insensitive to the values of `m` and `n`.

 ## CIFAR10 Example